top of page

 Dear Superintendent XXXXX,

-In the last couple generations, lay teachers have succeeded vowed religious in filling most teaching positions in Catholic schools.
+In the last couple of generations, lay teachers have succeeded vowed religious in filling most teaching positions in Catholic schools.
 Many, if not most lay teachers were educated and trained in colleges and universities pursuant to receiving certification to teach in government, not Catholic schools.
-Indeed, a teacher that works in a Catholic school is not necessarily a ‘Catholic school teacher’ in the holistic sense.
+Indeed, a teacher who works in a Catholic school is not necessarily a ‘Catholic school teacher’ in the holistic sense.

 The average lay teacher today cannot make service to school their main priority.
 Perhaps they are married.
 Maybe they have their own children and have to care for them.
-They have their circle of friends and family in their local communities, perhaps for decades, unlike overseas teachers in foreign lands that are new to their adopted communities.
+They have their circle of friends and family in their local communities, perhaps for decades, unlike overseas teachers in foreign lands who are new to their adopted communities.

 The history of religious life has had people who are attracted to and want to be part of the spirit of a particular community but not necessarily become a religious sister or brother, nun, or monk.
 In response, religious communities have over time established various ways so that such folks can more formally share in the spirit of the community.
 These formal relationships with a community may involve mutual responsibilities, a renewable or life-long commitment, and a rule of life.